tomfaulhaber/cl-format/README.markdown

 * multiply - a function to show a formatted multipication table in a very "first-order" way.
 * props - the show-props example shown above.
-* show_doc - some utilities for showing what names are in various name spaces.
+* show_doc - some utilities for showing documentation from various name spaces.

 ### Differences from the Common Lisp format function ###